Power Strain Blackout

-- Rogue in X-Men faints after some time if she absorbs the powers of a sufficiently strong superpowered person, such as Magneto.
+- Rogue faints after some time if she absorbs the powers of a sufficiently strong superpowered person, such as Magneto.

-- At the beginning of Ultimate X-men Storm had a tendency to faint, not from the use of power itself but from the mental effort required to reduce collateral damage - since she had no experience with aiming her lightning.
+- At the beginning of Ultimate X-Men Storm has a tendency to faint, not from the use of power itself but from the mental effort required to reduce collateral damage — since she has no experience with aiming her lightning.

 - Happens to Doctor Strange on occasion, since magical exertion takes a toll on the body.
 Once he muttered, "I never used to black out.
 Now it seems it's all I do."

 - The Secret of NIMH: Also happens to Mrs. Brisby, immediately after the film's climax, wherein she uses The Stone for the first and only time to move her home.
 She collapses as its power subsides, then passes out.

 - The Incredibles: Violet suffers this for a few seconds when her force-field is put under extreme pressure.

 Film - Live Action